-ATP Lifelong Pension is a supplement to the state-funded old-age pension and is today an integral part of the basic Danish pension cover.
-ATP, in combination with the statefunded pension system, constitutes pillar 1 of the Danish pension system.
+ATP's role in the Danish pension system is to deliver basic financial security in the form of guaranteed, lifelong pensions to ATP members as a supplement to the state funded pension system.
+The pension is paid throughout the members retirement period and supplemented with a death cover for the member's spouse/cohabitant and children under 21 years of age.
 The scheme contributes to ensure a high minimum pension in Denmark and is also part of the foundation upon which other pensions rest.
-ATP Lifelong Pension is Denmark's largest supplementary pension scheme and thus contributes to providing basic financial security for Danish pensioners.
+ATP Lifelong Pension is Denmark's largest supplementary pension scheme.